AlanBlbas/Fabric-Warehouse-Lab-06/README.md

 My next iteration will branch this repo to add monitoring notes using the companion lab and a small security note on access direction so the portfolio covers both analytics and operational awareness.

+This layout keeps scripts, proof, and notes in predictable places so a reviewer can follow the work without hunting for files

+## How to reproduce in Fabric

+Open a Fabric workspace with capacity, create a Warehouse, then paste the SQL files from /sql in order while following the step notes in /docs to match the screenshots and outputs.
+Use Visual query to repeat the merge, expand, and filter for ProductName, then preview or export the result if you want a quick table for a slide or a handoff.

+## Learn sources
+- Analyze data in a data warehouse, Microsoft Learn Lab 06.
+- Implement a data warehouse with Microsoft Fabric, learning path modules for loading, querying, monitoring, and securing.